Michel Lott, Editor of Casa Vogue Brazil

 The changes are in us, even when it comes to decoration!

-Since then I also learned that everything we see around us can tell a story in itself, and even small spots of color means something.
-Our lives are lead by behaviour and aesthethic trends.
+Since then I also learned that everything we see around us can tell a story in itself, and even small spots of colour means something.
+Our lives are led by behaviour and aesthetic trends.
 And once we understand it, we start to see the world in a different way and everything seems to make more sense.

 I saw it happening in my own house, which I call affectionately #casinhacosmica.
 I started to notice that the visual changes that took place in my living room or in my backyard in 2017 were directly connected with the changes our planet is passing through.

 Back at the beginning of the year, I started to feel an urge for re-evaluating everything around me.
 In this re-evaluating process, dozens of objects collected around the world, wallpapers, furniture of different styles, frames on the wall and a lot of things that used to mean a lot to me… were gone.

 It started with my bedroom.
 I had two kinds of wallpaper and 3 paint colours on the walls.
 I had more than 60 frames and objects hanging there.
 Even my bedding was full of visual information: the more patterns the better.

 One day I decided to dress the bed in bold yellow, and to cover the walls and the ceiling in bright green, and to take away everything hanging in the walls, except for an art déco inspired mirror that replaced a baroque one that used to be by the side of the door.

 This was the representation of what I needed to change in my life.
 I was exercising a more minimalistic version of myself.
 I needed space so new things could come.
 It was a feeling that came from the inside… just like a lot of other people around the world.
 Observing the fact that people around the world are leaving behind their stuff and even their houses in search of freedom and lightness in their lives.
 Subjects such as minimalism and nomadism had never been so in evidence.
 It a worldwide phenomenon.
 And I felt connected.